 Head of Department (Acting) : Art and Design

 The syllabus builds upon the concepts covered at IGCSE, although in more detail and with greater emphasis on application than memory.
 Practical work assumes greater significance now, with an additional Planning, Analysis and Evaluation paper, in addition to the traditional Practical paper.
 The syllabus is divided into two sections, the Advanced Subsidiary ‘AS’ and the Advanced level A2.
-In the Fifth Form, pupils complete the AS syllabus.
-In the Sixth Form year pupils study the A2 Syllabus.
-Examinations are taken at the end of A2 and these are aimed at pupils wishing to major in the sciences at tertiary level.
+In Fifth Form, pupils complete the AS syllabus and sit for AS exams.
+In the Sixth Form year pupils study the A2 Syllabus and sit for A2 exams.

 In addition to the general ‘A’ Level requirements, ideally, “A” grade passes should be obtained in Biology, Chemistry and Mathematics at IGCSE.
 Certainly a candidate with no background in chemistry will struggle with this subject.
 Those who opt to study the subject together with Chemistry and Maths will be better prepared to pursue Life Sciences at tertiary level.